Skip to Content

 And even more versatility.
 A sturdy tarp can be used as a shelter at night, but it can also be used in many ways to support your survival efforts.

 Tarps are the Inexpensive Choice.
-Though you can drop a pile of money on a tarp, you definitely don’t have to spend much to get a good one.
-Keep in mind that new material technologies and manufacturing will price some tarps much higher, but not necessarily at any real benefit.
-Just remember that nylon tarps are light, but old school polyester tarps will keep you drier and will likely hold up longer.
+Though you can drop a pile of money on a tarp, you don’t have to spend much to get a good one.
+Remember that new material technologies and manufacturing will price some tarps much higher, but not necessarily at any real benefit.
+Just remember that nylon tarps are light, but old-school polyester tarps will keep you drier and will likely hold up longer.

 What size tarp for a bug out bag?
-Tarps are pretty universally lightweight, but they are not all the right size.
-For one to two people, an 8’ by 10’ tarp is plenty big and should weigh no more than a couple of pounds.
+Tarps are pretty universally lightweight but not all the correct size.
+An 8’ by 10’ tarp is plenty big for one to two people and should weigh no more than a couple of pounds.

 What features do I need?
 At a minimum, your tarp should be waterproof and have a way to tie it down.
 At the bare minimum, the tarp should have some grommets or ties on each edge, and don’t forget paracord.
 Don’t forget to practice your knot-tying skills.